How it works

 How LidarFlow turns a rosbag into a georeferenced map

-The product flow is straightforward: upload the recording, validate the topics, run LiDAR SLAM, georeference the output when GNSS exists, and review the artifacts in one browser workflow.
+The flow is straightforward: upload the recording, pick your sensors, reconstruct in 3D from LiDAR or a single camera, georeference the output when GNSS exists, and review the artifacts — all in one browser workflow.

 Upload .mcap or ROS1 .bagValidate LiDAR, GNSS, IMU, and TFRun GLIM + FlexCloud